Dimensions Dance catches ‘Fiebre’ in Saturday performance

 Next, founding company directors Kronenberg and Guerra warm up for a run of their piece, “Transparente.”

-“This piece … is more theatrical and the opposite in mood,” says Kronenberg.
+“This piece … is more theatrical and the opposite in mood,” Kronenberg said.
 “The curtain opens and you know there’s a problem with the couple.
-You have this sense that here are two people at the moment when they say, ‘either we face the problem and move on or else…’ The choreographer — Ronald Sovkovik — is very selective about the companies he allows to dance it, and right now DDTM is the only company in the world with the rights.”
+You have this sense that here are two people at the moment when they say, ‘either we face the problem and move on or else. …’ The choreographer — Ronald Sovkovik — is very selective about the companies he allows to dance it, and right now DDTM is the only company in the world with the rights.”

 The couple takes position at the center, seated on two black chairs with hands on knees, faces stony, eyes lowered.
 The piece opens to Spanish guitar and the lyrics of “Malmequer,” sung by the popular Portuguese fado singer Mariza.